 A standard UK single bed takes a mattress size 90cm wide x 190cm long compared to a European / Continental single bed which requires a mattress of 90cm wide x 200cm long so just an extra 10cm longer.
-Each of our beds detail whether it needs a standard UK or Continental sized mattress.
-This doesn’t affect your duvet size but for your fitted sheet you will need a large single fitted sheet to make sure it can accommodate the extra length.
+Each of our beds details whether it needs the standard UK or Continental-sized mattress.
+This doesn’t affect your duvet size but for your fitted sheet, you will need a large single fitted sheet to make sure it can accommodate the extra length.

 Because of the low profile, there isn’t usually a safety recommendation for the mattress height, however, it’s always worth checking the product information because sometimes the design can dictate the mattress height.

 There are currently no products in your basket.